Statement by Mayor Brian Smith regarding the Town’s commitment to transparency and responsible stewardship

 The following is an update to our community from Mayor Brian Smith:

-“The Town of Wasaga Beach and this Council are committed to transparency and responsible stewardship, and we are sharing information about a recent incident.
+“The Town of Wasaga Beach and this Council are committed to transparency and responsible stewardship.
+Today we are sharing information about a recent operational error on the beachfront.

-The Town is aware that a small area of beach near Spruce Street at Beach Area 1 was mechanically raked in error on April 13.
-An individual operator made a mistake, and almost immediately, the activity was flagged and stopped.
+The Town is aware that a small area near Spruce Street at Beach Area 1 was mechanically groomed in error on April 13.
+This was a mistake, and almost immediately, the activity was flagged and stopped.
 Careful steps have been taken to ensure that this does not happen again.

-The equipment the Town uses—a Barber Surf Rake—is designed to remove garbage and potentially hazardous materials like broken glass.
-It is a standard best practice used on public beaches around the world, including places like Miami Beach, Santa Monica, and many Great Lakes beaches, to keep shorelines safe for the public.
-However, even with appropriate equipment, operations must be carefully managed around sensitive areas, and in this case, that standard was not met.
+The Town uses a Barber Surf Rake to remove debris from areas of the beachfront, including garbage and potentially hazardous materials like broken glass.
+It is standard practice on public beaches to help keep shorelines safe.
+However, operations at Wasaga Beach must be carefully managed around sensitive areas, and in this case, that standard was not met.

 • Reinforced clear direction with all staff and equipment operators working on the beachfront